pingidentity/pingidentity-devops-getting-started/docs/deployment/restorePDMultiRegionSeedFailure.md

 kubectl exec -ti example-pingdirectory-0 sh
 ```

-Use remove-defunct-server to split up each server, starting with the highest pod ordinal and working down until ordinal `1`.
-Once this is done, all seed region pods will be in separate single-server topologies, and we can then add them to the existing topology of the surviving region.
+Use `remove-defunct-server` to split up each server, starting with the highest pod ordinal and working down until ordinal `1`.
+After this is done, all seed region pods will be in separate single-server topologies, and we can then add them to the existing topology of the surviving region.

 ```
 remove-defunct-server --ignoreOnline --serverInstanceName example-pingdirectory-1.west --bindDN [bind dn] --bindPassword [bind password]